Former Florida professor deported from U.S. over Palestinian terrorist ties

 The case against Al-Arian, formerly a computer science professor at the University of South Florida in Tampa, received international attention as a test of U.S. government's powers under the Patriot Act.

-Al-Arian was arrested in 2003 on charges that he gave money and support to the Palestinian Islamic Jihad, which has been designated a terrorist organization by the United States.
+Al-Arian was arrested in 2003 on charges that he gave money and support to the Palestinian Islamic Jihad, which has been designated a terrorist organisation by the United States.

 A jury later acquitted Al-Arian of eight of the 17 charges against him, failing to reach a verdict on the remaining counts.

-In 2006, Al-Arian pleaded guilty to one count of conspiracy to provide services to the organization.
+In 2006, Al-Arian pleaded guilty to one count of conspiracy to provide services to the organisation.
 He agreed to be deported after serving his prison sentence.

 Instead, he faced another legal battle, this time with U.S. prosecutors in Virginia.
 In 2008, he was charged with two counts of criminal contempt after refusing to testify in a separate investigation.
 Those charges that were dropped in June.